 About 35% of Americans get a four-year (bachelor’s or equivalent) college degree.
 As figure 1 shows, the share has risen steadily since 1950, when it was just 5%.
 There was a brief spike beginning in the late 1960s, due partly to a big increase in public funding for colleges after the Soviet Union successfully put its Sputnik satellite rocket into space and partly to the instatement of a military draft for the Vietnam War.
 But the share returned to its long-run trend shortly afterward.

-Our rate of college completion puts us in the middle of the pack among the world’s rich nations, as figure 2 shows.
-That, however, is a significant change from 2000, when we stood above all but one other country.
-During the past decade and a half, college completion has been increasing more rapidly in many other countries than it has here.
+Our rate of college completion puts us in the middle of the pack among the world’s rich democratic nations, as figure 2 shows.
+That’s a significant change from several decades ago, when we stood above all but one other country.
+College completion has been increasing more rapidly in many other countries than it has here.

-So compared to the past and to other affluent nations, we’re doing okay on college completion — not bad, but perhaps not as well as we’d like to.
+So compared to the past and to other affluent nations, we’re doing okay on college completion — not badly, but perhaps not as well as we’d like.

 Some contend that it makes no sense to try to increase college completion.
 In this view, there is a limited supply of high-skill jobs, so adding more college graduates will leave more in jobs that don’t require anything near college-level abilities.1 But careful assessment of the available evidence suggests that demand for college-level skills is likely to increase going forward.
 And a college education can aid in the development of general skills such as complex reasoning, critical thinking, and written and verbal communication.
 In this way, colleges help people to maximize their capability to make and pursue informed preferences.
 Also, a better-educated population tends to have a range of beneficial effects for the society as a whole.2